Government paid $336 million for ventilators unsuitable for Covid-19 intensive care units treatment, experts say

 Columbia Journalism Investigations found that the ventilators do not meet HHS' own internal minimum requirements.
 The pNeuton represents over one-quarter of the 180,000 ventilators purchased by HHS –more than any other model and the largest contract to fulfill the administration's promise to build 100,000 ventilators in 100 days.
 A total of 50,000 would be ready by July.

-Dr. Matt Wynia, director of the Center for Bioethics and Humanities at the University of Colorado, said that unlike other intensive care ventilators, the pNeuton A-E lacks features to fine tune the support patients receive that could give "more ventilation than they really need, and that can be dangerous and can damage the lung."
+Dr. Matt Wynia, director of the Center for Bioethics and Humanities at the University of Colorado, said that unlike other intensive care ventilators, the pNeuton A-E lacks features to fine tune the support patients receive and could give "more ventilation that they really need, and that can be dangerous and can damage the lung."

 The FDA’s 2004 approval of the pNeuton notes that the suitable uses are for emergency vehicles, in-hospital transportation, or in aircraft.